 The Cognitive Science programs in Trento and in Osnabrück are ideal complements: While in Osnabrück the focus is on Computational Linguistics, Artificial Intelligence, Robotics, Neuroscience and Philosophy, the Trento program focuses on Cognitive Psychology, Neuroscience, Social Sciences and Mathematics.
 The Cognitive Science faculty of Trento is part of the Rovereto branch which combines the studies of technology and cognitive science, information technology, communication and humanistic culture.
 It is located in Rovereto, a town about 25km south of Trento.
 The exchange study at the partner university will be planned for the second year of the Master's studies but can be tailored to the student's individual needs.
-For more information contact Prof. Achim Stephan.
+It is NOT possible to apply for funding via ERASMUS+.
+For more information contact Prof. Sven Walter via email@example.com.
 As places are limited please contact him in due time.

 Admission and Application Deadlines

 The Master Program accepts students for the winter and the summer term.
 For the application deadlines, see application